 NEROPA Neutral Roles Parity

-The first step is the production’s decision to adopt the method NEROPA – Neutral Roles Parity.
+The first step is the production’s decision to adopt the method NEROPATM – Neutral Roles Parity.

 Then a team of three people is appointed to implement the method, ideally representing different departments like casting, directing, production, script writing, commissioners etc..
 They will check the script and the roles and mark them according to their gender, as implied by role names (Frederic, Lisa), labels (Mr. Harrison, mother), pronouns in dialogues or instructions (he, him, she, her) or contexts (“someone from fathers’ self-help group”, “member of women‘s gym“) etc.